Focus and Scope

 Peer Review Process

-Each paper goes through a double blind peer-review process with experts in the discipline of the article topic.
+Each paper goes through a double blind peer-review (UF) process with experts in the discipline of the article topic.
 If the article is selected, the author will be asked to submit a revised version of the work before being accepted for publication.
 For this reason, it is important that authors provide up-to-date contact information.

 This journal is published in the fall and spring.
 Submissions are due on April 1st of any given year, per USP requirements.